 Individuals who meet the prerequisites must complete an online registration form and submit a $50 fee to be recognized as an Instructor Credential candidate and are then granted access to the Instructor Credential Library of online courses.

-Completion of the online courses is at the candidate’s discretion, but must be completed and up-to-date before registering for the Instructor Credential Workshop and Live Examination.
+Completion of the online courses is at the candidate’s discretion but must be completed and up-to-date before registering for the Instructor Credential Live Workshop and Examination.
 Required courses include:

 Course delivery is comprised of reading material, videos, webinars and PowerPoint presentations.
 Each course will end with a short quiz that will require a passing score of 80%.
 Quizzes may be taken as many times as needed to achieve a passing score.
+(It is important to note that PC and phone devices may automatically block pop ups.
+Disable any pop-up blockers to gain access to the courses.)
 There is no set timeframe for completion of the online courses.
-If previously completed online courses are refreshed with new content prior to attending the Workshop and Examination, they will be marked "incomplete" and candidates will be required to repeat the course before attendinng the exam.
+If previously completed online courses are refreshed with new content prior to attending the Workshop and Examination, they will be marked "incomplete" and candidates will be required to repeat the course before attending the exam.

 The Workshop is a one-day clinic where candidates practice their teaching skills in a group setting encouraging peer review and collaboration.
-Candidates are not required to ride, but will teach both unmounted and mounted lessons to volunteer riders.
-Examiners will oversee the lessons, and provide guidance throughout the day.
+Candidates are not required to ride but will teach both unmounted and mounted lessons to volunteer riders.
+Examiners will oversee the lessons and provide guidance throughout the day.
 Workshop activities are not scored, but areas such as safety, horsemanship and professionalism are considered when scoring the exam.